sarahembarry/computer-infrastructure-assessment/README.md

 ### **About This Project**

-This repository contains the tasks and scripts I developed for the **Computer Infrastructure** module.
-It focuses on practical skills in command-line operations, scripting, and data management.
-The key elements of this project include:
+This repository contains tasks and scripts from the **Computer Infrastructure** module, focusing on command-line operations, scripting, and data management, including:

-- **Directory Management:**
-  - Created and managed directories and subdirectories using Linux commands.
+- **Directory Management:** Managed directories with Linux commands.
-- **Timestamping:**
-  - Automated appending timestamps to a file using the `date` command.
+- **Timestamping:** Automated file timestamps and formatted names using `date`.
-  - Generated formatted timestamps for file naming.
-- **Weather Data Automation:**
-  - Wrote a Bash script (`weather.sh`) to download weather data from Met Éireann with timestamped filenames.
+- **Weather Data Automation:** Created a Bash script (`weather.sh`) to retrieve daily weather data from the Athenry weather station, saving it with timestamped filenames.
+This process is automated with GitHub Actions.
-  - Integrated the script into a GitHub Actions workflow for daily automation.
-- **Data Analysis:**
+- **Data Analysis:** Analyzed and visualized weather data using Python (`pandas`, `numpy`, `matplotlib`).
-  - Used Python libraries (`pandas`, `numpy`, `matplotlib`) to analyze and visualize downloaded weather data.

 ---

 ### **How to Get Started**

-To begin with this repository, follow these steps:
+Follow these steps to set up and use this repository:

-1. **Install the Required Tools:**
+1. **Install Tools:**
-   - Install a Linux terminal or Git Bash (if on Windows).
+   - If on Windows, install a Linux terminal or Git Bash.
    - Install Python 3.x and Jupyter Notebook.

-2. **Clone This Repository:**
+2. **Clone the Repository:**
    ```bash
    git clone https://github.com/sarahembarry/computer-infrastructure-assessment.git
    cd computer-infrastructure-assessment

 3. **Set Up Dependencies:**
    - Install the Python libraries using the `requirements.txt` file: